-Course Description: This 9-day comprehensive certification program begins with a 3-day workshop which allows you to learn the musculoskeletal anatomy of the horse by building the horses muscles from the inside out onto a model.
+Course Description: This 8-day comprehensive certification program begins with a 3-day workshop which allows you to learn the musculoskeletal anatomy of the horse by building the horses muscles from the inside out onto a model.
 Participants comprehend form and function while discovering the logic of anatomy and the relationship of structures.
 A great learning opportunity to help you visualize the musculoskeletal system of the horse.
 Build on your current knowledge or satisfy a desire to learn what makes your horse move.
-The next 6-days instruction provides students the skills necessary to perform a full body assessment and massage treatment incorporating effleurage, petrissage, tapotement, friction, vibration, trigger point, stress point, and myofascial release techniques on the horse.
+The next 5-days hands on instruction provides students the skills necessary to perform a full body assessment and massage treatment incorporating effleurage, petrissage, tapotement, friction, vibration, trigger point, stress point, and myofascial release techniques on the horse.

 Animal Rehab Institutes programs are taught by highly trained equine professionals; this is the only Equine Massage Certification program instructed by a physical therapist who holds a Masters Degree in Animal Physiotherapy.
 Courses are limited in size to allow students individual one-on-one time with the instructor.
 Skills learned in this program will allow graduate to bring benefit to horses, their owners and their veterinarians.
 Upon completion there will be both a written and practical exam.
 After passing both exams and submitting a video of you working on a horse, you will be awarded with a Certification in Equine Massage Therapy (CEMT).